 If your business has a well-known brand or your brand adds value to the business it will be included.

 An example of a brand is Cadburys has lots of different brands including 99 Flake, Roses, Wispa and Twirl to name but a few.

-Knowledge of your personel can also have a value.
+Knowledge of your personnel can also have a value.
 Research and development is also part of knowledge, but can be very difficult to value.

 Intangible Assets accounting

-Intangible assets are recorded together in the balance sheet and totaled.
+Intangible assets are recorded together in the balance sheet and totalled.
 Some intangible assets are not included and calculating the value may need an expert.